gsimon75-cloud/gke_lb_demo/README.md

 non-root users, and there is [another doc](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface) about why not to do it.

-Startin from Centos 7, the OS-supported `docker` packages follow the 'root-only' discipline and tell that if you want to make `docker` available for non-root users, then configure `sudo` for them, because it's at least audited, while the implicit (and needed) root-exec abilities of `docker` aren't.
+Starting from Centos 7, the OS-supported `docker` packages follow the 'root-only' discipline and tell that if you want to make `docker` available for non-root users, then configure `sudo` for them, because it's at least audited, while the implicit (and needed) root-exec abilities of `docker` aren't.